ReceiptSense: Beyond Traditional OCR -- A Dataset for Receipt Understanding: Related Work

 \section{Related Work}

 While several datasets cater to various OCR tasks~\cite{Nguyen_Thi,abdallah2024transformers}, there is a notable shortage of receipt datasets, particularly for Arabic receipts.
 To highlight the unique features and comprehensive nature of our dataset, Table \ref{tab:exitsing_datsets} compares it against existing datasets like SROIE, MC-OCR, UIT, and CORD.

 One of the earliest and most popular datasets in the scanned receipt domain is the ICDAR 2019 Challenge on Scanned Receipts OCR and Key Information Extraction (SROIE) dataset \cite{huang2019icdar2019}.
 This dataset marked a significant advancement in the automated analysis of scanned receipts by introducing a standardized collection of 1,000 annotated receipt images.
 It focuses on three tasks: text localization, OCR, and key information extraction.
 These tasks are essential for document analysis systems with substantial commercial potential.
 The challenge emphasized the unique difficulties inherent in receipt OCR, such as poor scan quality and complex layouts.
+SROIE has since become a cornerstone for research in receipt document understanding, serving as a reliable benchmark for evaluating the performance of novel models in various OCR and information extraction tasks.

 The CORD (Consolidated Receipt Dataset) dataset \cite{park2019cord} addresses the challenge of integrating OCR with NLP tasks like semantic parsing by providing a comprehensive resource for post-OCR parsing.
 It includes thousands of Indonesian receipt images with box-level text annotations for OCR and multi-level semantic labels for parsing.
 Unlike traditional datasets, CORD bridges the gap between OCR and parsing, enabling the development of robust models that can handle OCR errors.
 It also introduces line annotations for converting two-dimensional OCR text into a well-ordered sequence, thereby enhancing parsing performance.
-The MC-OCR (Mobile Captured Receipt Recognition Challenge) dataset \cite{vu2021mc}, featured at RIVF 2021 conference, includes 2,436 images of Vietnamese receipts captured via mobile devices.
-This dataset supports two tasks: predicting receipt quality and recognizing key information fields.
-UIT-MLReceipts dataset \cite{nguyen2024uit} addresses the need for a more extensive and carefully labeled dataset for extracting receipt information, overcoming the limitations of existing datasets like SROIE and CORD.
-With a focus on enriching the available data, UIT-MLReceipts has been compiled by sourcing receipts from various establishments such as restaurants, cafes, bookstores, and supermarkets, ensuring diversity in structure, color, font, and format.
-Additionally, images from social media groups were incorporated to further enhance dataset variability.
+CORD's hierarchical labeling structure allows researchers to investigate both low-level text extraction and high-level semantic interpretation, making it a versatile resource for document understanding tasks.